Ev2geny/evbeantools/docs/sing_curr_conv.md

         shell_mode (bool, optional): If True, the function knows that it is being called from the shell and will print some additional information to the console.
 Defaults to False.

+        debug_mode (bool, optional): If True, debug logging is enabled.
+Defaults to False.
+Debug log is created in the default temporary directory of the OS(e.g. on Windows c:\temp, on Linux /tmp).

     Returns:
         tuple: A tuple containing: